Management of Chronic Obstructive Pulmonary Disease (COPD)

-COPD is a chronic, usually progressive disorder, characterised by airflow obstruction with little reversibility and usually >20 pack years of smoking.
-Referral for a chest opinion is indicated in those with no or minimal smoking history, or age <40 years.
-Treatment for COPD is used to decrease symptoms and/or complications.
-Dyspnoea is the reason most patients seek medical attention and is a major cause of disability and anxiety associated with the disease.
+COPD is a chronic, progressive disorder that usually affects smokers.
+It is defined as airflow obstruction with little reversibility, with symptoms of breathlessness and cough.
+Referral for a respiratory opinion is indicated in those with no or minimal smoking history, recurrent admissions, requiring non-invasive ventilation (NIV) during admission or age <40 years.
+Treatment for COPD is used to improve symptoms during admission and reduce exacerbations.

 COPD is diagnosed using spirometry as airflow obstruction (FEV1/FVC <0.7) with little or no reversibility.
 The severity is defined by impairment of FEV1 (mild >80%, moderate 50-80%, severe <50%).
 Exacerbation frequency, symptoms and degree of breathlessness (see MRC Dyspnoea Scale) should also be assessed.
 Always consider alternative or co-existing diagnoses (e.g. asthma, heart failure).

 - Smoking cessation has the greatest capacity to influence mortality in COPD and improve symptoms.
 All patients with COPD should receive education and support relating to this (see Appendix 1).

 - The effectiveness and safety of e-cigarettes as a smoking cessation aid is uncertain at present.

 - Patients with exertional dyspnoea (MRC grade 3/5 or more) should be considered for pulmonary rehabilitation.
 Pulmonary rehabilitation is also associated with improved survival.

 - Pharmacological therapy can reduce COPD symptoms, reduce the frequency and severity of exacerbations and improve health status and exercise tolerance.

 - Pneumococcal vaccination (once only) and influenza vaccination (annually) should be offered to all patients with COPD.